buehler/mse-project-thesis-1/sections/08_appendix.md

 - **Custom Resource Definition**^[<https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/>]: A CRD defines non-standard objects that extend the API of Kubernetes.
 There exist resource definitions for all standard resources like deployments and services.
 A CRD enables developers to create custom resources which can be reconciled by an Operator.
 - **Controller**^[<https://kubernetes.io/docs/concepts/architecture/controller/>]: Controllers are elements in an Operator that reconcile a specific CRD/resource.
 An Operator can contain multiple controllers and therefore manage multiple CRDs.
 A controller typically contains application logic to react to the events of the Kubernetes API.
 - **Finalizer**^[<https://kubernetes.io/blog/2021/05/14/using-finalizers-to-control-deletion/>]: A finalizer is a part of an Operator that enables asynchronous deletion processes in Kubernetes.
 When a resource contains finalizers in its metadata, the API will mark the resource as in pending deletion.
 An Operator may react to this state and can perform additional tasks, such as deleting a database or external resources.
 The Operator must then remove its finalizer entry.
 When all finalizers are removed, the resource is deleted.
 Otherwise, it will remain in the pending deletion state.
 - **Mutation Webhook**^[<https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/>]: A mutator (or mutation webhook) is an HTTP endpoint of an Operator.
 The endpoint will be called whenever a watched resource type is created/updated/deleted.
-A mutator may return an empty response to acknowledge the creation/modification/deletion of the resource or it can patch the resource before the effective action is executed.
+A mutator may return an empty response to acknowledge the creation/modification/deletion of the resource, or it can patch the resource before the effective action is executed.
 The patch must be in the form of a JSON Patch, as defined in **RFC6902** [@RFC6902].
 As an example, one could create a profanity filter and remove "bad" usernames from resources.
 Mutators are **called in series** by the Kubernetes API.
 - **Validation Webhook**^[<https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/>]: In contrast to a mutation webhook, a validator (or validation webhook) may only accept or reject a resource.
 If multiple validators are registered for a certain type, they will be **called in parallel** by the Kubernetes API.

 ![Kubernetes Operator Workflow](diagrams/sequences/kubernetes-operator-process.puml){#fig:teach_kubernetes_operator_workflow tag="C.4" width=90%}